michaelmosch15/CPE487galaga/README.md

 # Final Project: Video Game Galaga (CPE 487)
 ## Lily Stone and Michael Moschello

 This project implements a sophisticated recreation of the arcade classic **Galaga** on the Digilent Nexys A7-100T FPGA board.
-Written entirely in VHDL, the system features a custom VGA graphics engine, complex enemy AI, sprite-based rendering, and a finite state machine (FSM) game loop.
+Written entirely in VHDL, the system features a custom VGA graphics engine, complex enemy reasoning, sprite-based rendering, and a finite state machine (FSM) game loop.

 ## Expected Behavior